Mayank11227/Portfolio-/README.md

 Share my professional background.

-Provide a way to contact me
+Provide a way to contact me.

 The website is fully responsive and optimized for desktop and mobile devices.